mendydias/dotfiles/README.md

 `chezmoi init --apply "git@github.com:mendydias/dotfiles.git"`

-(This assumes you have set up git with ssh.If not, then follow the instructions in this link: [Setting git with ssh](https://docs.github.com/en/authentication/connecting-to-github-with-ssh))
+(This assumes you have set up git with ssh.
+If not, then follow the instructions in this link: [Setting git with ssh](https://docs.github.com/en/authentication/connecting-to-github-with-ssh))

 ## Podman and Distrobox